Huadu (Taiwan): Definition

 Thus, because the PRC and ROC are currently simultaneously extant and politically distinct entities, Huadu can be vaguely interpreted as a perpetuation of the status quo.

 The Taiwanese nationalist movement is largely divided into Huadu, which favors retaining "China" as part of the Taiwanese state's formal name to maintain legal ambiguity over the political status of Taiwan; and Taidu (台獨 or 臺獨 (tái dú)), a syllabic abbreviation of "Taiwan independence" (台灣獨立 or 臺灣獨立 (táiwān dúlì)) that proposes a more radical departure from the status quo by making a formal declaration of independence to create a de jure "Republic of Taiwan", favouring total separation from China.
 Huadu politics is generally favored by the moderate pro-independence Democratic Progressive Party (DPP) (Note: Before 1996, the DPP was closer to Taidu than Huadu.) while more radical groups such as the Taiwan Statebuilding Party and Taiwan Solidarity Union favor a declaration of independence.

-DPP politicians such as Lai Ching-te hold that Taiwan is already independent as the Republic of China.
+DPP politicians such as President Lai Ching-te hold that Taiwan is already independent as the Republic of China.
 DPP huadu supporters tend to see huadu politics as a pragmatic way to assert Taiwan's independence without unnecessarily aggravating the PRC government.

 In addition to independence activists, some politicians in the Kuomintang (KMT) party also support Huadu.
 They generally oppose "one country, two systems" as well as further steps toward de jure independence.
 'Light blue' former KMT Chair Johnny Chiang insisted on the abolition of the 1992 Consensus which was based on "one China".

-Current ROC president Lai Ching-te, has said "Taiwan is already a sovereign, independent country called the Republic of China."
+International Huadu sentiment

+On 6 January 2026, Japanese House of Councillors member, Hei Seki stated in a visit to Taipei that the Republic of China was a separate, independent country from the People's Republic of China.

+Countries that formally recognise the Republic of China alongside Somaliland appear in the contemporary era appear to have adopted pro-Huadu stances.
+These states formally recognise the Republic of China, alongside saying ROC in formal dialogue, but additionally emphasis these relationships as being focused on Taiwan.

+Similar case

+The Constitution of the Republic of Korea (South Korea) defines North Korea as territory of the Republic of Korea; it does not recognize North Korea as a separate state from South Korea.
+However, some South Korean nationalists, including the New Right, recognize North Korea as a separate state from South Korea, while at the same time opposing the Sunshine Policy.
+As individualism spreads among young people in Taiwan and South Korea, skepticism or opposition toward unification is growing.